-Being a ‘psychopath’ is not a mental health condition nor is it an official diagnosis; it is a type of personality, one which is likely also to be labelled ‘anti-social’.
-Within criminal behaviour psychopaths feature highly especially in very serious crime such as murder and serial murder.
-In fact almost all serial killers are psychopaths.
+Within criminal behavior, psychopaths feature highly, especially in very serious crimes such as murder and serial murder.
+In fact, almost all serial killers are psychopaths.

-The lack of emotional attachment, little concern or fear of other people’s feelings and a strong belief in themselves has pushed psychopathic personalities to do very well in the workplace.
-They often climb the ladder of corporate success being able to think fast, make harsh decisions and focus entirely on business cutting out the personal.
-Similar to the true narcissist, these are qualities attractive to employers who are looking for a focused, driven and ruthless leader.
-How long such individuals can maintain their success however, without stepping to far or straying into illegal activities is another matter but take a look within politics and corporate business and you’ll find psychopaths occupying some important positions.
+The lack of emotional attachment, little concern or fear of other people’s feelings, and a strong belief in themselves have pushed psychopathic personalities to do very well in the workplace.
+They often climb the ladder of corporate success by being able to think fast, make harsh decisions and focus entirely on business cutting out the personal.
+Similar to the true narcissist, these are qualities attractive to employers who are looking for a focused, driven, and ruthless leader.
+How long such individuals can maintain their success, however, without stepping too far or straying into illegal activities is another matter but take a look within politics and corporate business and you’ll find psychopaths occupying some important positions.

 The Emotional Responses of Psychopaths

 Most research to date has focused on the psychopathic brain’s ability to feel little emotion.
-A person with full blown psychopathy does not relate to others, cannot empathize with them and does not have any remorse in causing them harm as a result.
-And while this remains true and a significant factor within their behaviour, suggestions are now being made through new research that the decision making process may be a prime cause for their behaviour and why consequences to their actions are given so little weight, even when those consequences could mean a life behind bars or being put to death for their crimes.
+A person with full-blown psychopathy does not relate to others, cannot empathize with them, and does not have any remorse for causing them harm as a result.
+And while this remains true and a significant factor within their behavior, suggestions are now being made through new research that the decision-making process may be a prime cause for their behavior and why consequences to their actions are given so little weight, even when those consequences could mean a life behind bars or being put to death for their crimes.

-A greater understanding of the psychopathic brain in its functioning and where it may be different to the non-psychopathic brain could be the key to intervention before such violent behaviour takes hold.
+A greater understanding of the functioning psychopathic brain and where it may be different from the non-psychopathic brain could be the key to intervention before such violent behavior takes hold.

 Psychopath’s Brains May Be Wired Differently

-A new research study recently published in the journal Neuron has challenged the focus on psychopaths’ behaviours being due to their entire lack of empathy and emotion, and switched it towards the actual cognitive processes of those with psychopathy in how they make decisions on what actions they will or will not take.
+A new research study recently published in the Journal Neuron has challenged the focus on psychopaths’ behaviors being due to their entire lack of empathy and emotion and switched it towards the actual cognitive processes of those with psychopathy in how they make decisions on what actions they will or will not take.

 The study team went into two medium-security prisons in Wisconsin with their equipment.
 Alongside Professor Buckholtz were researchers from the University of Wisconsin and The University of New Mexico.

 Inmates’ brains were scanned using the fMRI scanner as they carried out a ‘delayed gratification test’.
-While the mobile scanner was running, inmates were presented with two options.
-One would provide them with a smaller sum of money but they would receive this money immediately, and the second option would give them a larger amount of money but they would have to wait before they would receive it.
-The test was designed to examine how impulsive the inmates were but also through the scanner imaging their brain while they were making these decisions, see which brain regions were involved during this cognitive decision process.
+While the mobile scanner was running, inmates were presented with two options involving a fictional monetary reward.
+One option would provide them with a smaller sum of money but they would receive this money immediately, and the second option would give them a larger amount of money but they would have to wait before they would receive it.
+The test was designed to examine how impulsive the inmates were but also through the scanner, imaging their brains while they were making these decisions, to see which brain regions were involved in this cognitive decision process.

-If for example the decision being made is whether or not to commit a crime, this cognitive assessment process would include consideration of the potential consequences of carrying out the crime, i.e. getting caught, going to prison, pain may inflict on the victim of the crime etc. If these consequences outweigh the immediate benefit of committing the crime such as obtaining money or achieving revenge, the decision most likely would be not to do it.
+If for example, the decision being made is whether or not to commit a crime, this cognitive assessment process would include consideration of the potential consequences of carrying out the crime, i.e. getting caught, going to prison, or pain they may inflict on the victim of the crime.
+If these consequences outweigh the immediate benefit of committing the crime such as obtaining money or achieving revenge, the decision most likely would be not to do it.
 If however, it is felt the benefits outweigh the consequences, a person will most likely carry out the crime.

 This research from Harvard University adds to the increasing science we are witnessing regarding psychopathic brains and how they may operate, especially when considering why such individuals can display more violence than those who are not considered to be psychopathic.
-Each viable study carried out in this field can provide more potential answers to some of the burning questions we all have around psychopaths.
-From this current study, it seems that psychopath’s behaviours may be dominated by not only their lack of emotions but a disposition to over-value the rewards they perceive from decisions that may lead them into violence.
+Each viable study carried out in this field can provide more potential answers to some of the burning questions we all have about psychopaths.
+From this current study, it seems that psychopaths’ behaviors may be dominated by not only their lack of emotions but a disposition to over-value the rewards they perceive from decisions that may lead them to violence.

 Cover image credit – knowingneurons.com